magalhini/magalhini.github.com/_posts/2016-12-19-light-my-house.md

 > Starter kits are the best way to reduce the initial friction of getting started.

 These kits will already include projects you can follow along.
-Most of them will be in C language, but the hardware schematics will be 100% the same.
+Most of them will be written in C, but the hardware schematics will be 100% the same.
 It's actually quite fun to try to re-interpret the instructions from C into JavaScript, but you don't have to.
 I still follow along my kit instructions in C because sometimes I like to do it the "hardcore" way.

 ### Exercises to get started